brendan-duncan/dartray/README.md

 ##Overview

-DartRay is a free, open-source physically based ray tracer, written in the [Dart](www.dartlang.org) programming language.
-It provides a variety of rendering, lighting and material algorithms.
+DartRay is an extendable physically based ray tracer providing a number of state-of-the-art algorithms for rendering, lighting and shading.
+It is written in the [Dart](www.dartlang.org) programming language, with an emphasis on experimentation and learning.

-DartRay is a [Dart](http://www.dartlang.org) port of the [PBRT](http://www.pbrt.org) renderer.
+DartRay is a [Dart](http://www.dartlang.org) port of the [PBRT](http://www.pbrt.org) renderer by Matt Pharr and Greg Humphreys.
+I highly recommend the book on PBRT, Physically Based Rendering.

 ##[Test DartRay](http://brendan-duncan.github.io/dartray/web_dartray/web_dartray.html)<br>
 *_Note that DartRay was written for the Dart VM and Javascript will be significantly slower._*